trainart/linux3/3-0-0-Network-configuration.md

 ```

 It should also work.
-Keep that ping till the teacher will run following:
+Keep that ping till the trainer will run following:

 ```bash
 echo 0 > /proc/sys/net/ipv4/ip_forward